BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 **Every running Container will stay on as long as you dont stop them manually.
 Even after reboot!**

-# Slowly stop or restart server Instances, by waiting for running matches to be over:
+# Slowly stop or restart all server Instances, by waiting for running matches to be over:
 Inside the scripts folder is a script called **slowlyCloseServers.sh** If you start it with
 ```